simp/simp-packer/README.md

 ssh -i <path to private key> packer@<EC2 instance address>
 ```

 7\.
 Run the `install_simp.sh` script found in `/var/local/packer`.
-After it completes, you should delete the packer user and log in again using the `aws_user` user, and the private key specified when you created the EC2 instance.
+After it completes, choose a new password for the `aws_user` that was created during installation.
+You should delete the packer user and log in again using the `aws_user` user, and the private key specified when you created the EC2 instance.

+### NOTES:
+1\.
+Both the packer user and the aws_user can access root by default by running the `sudo su root` command.
+Because of the configuration of /etc/sudoers, other means of switching to the root user are not supported.
+Feel free to change this any way you like using Puppet after installation is complete.
+2\.
+The install script sets svckill's mode to `warning`, which prevents it from disabling several services that are necessary to integrate well with AWS.
+If you enable svckill after installation, you need to add exceptions for these services so that they are not disabled.
+You probably want to make sure any client nodes that are classified by your SIMP server do the same.

 ### TODO
 - [ ] modularize `simp.json` sections
 - [ ] Add support for other output types, move amazon specific steps (cloud init) into a cloud-specific section
 - [ ] Allow user to specify new private key for the packer user after upload to AWS.
+- [ ] Integrate new SIMP scenario functionality from: https://simp-project.atlassian.net/browse/SIMP-2911